Nonlinear Response Relations and Fluctuation-Response Inequalities for Nonequilibrium Stochastic Systems: Numerical Verifications

 \section{Numerical Verifications}

 To concretely illustrate the validity of our trajectory-based response framework, we consider a minimal symmetric exclusion process model representing particle transport through a narrow channel connecting two particle reservoirs with different concentrations, as shown in \cref{fig: SEP model}.
 Particles can hop symmetrically to neighboring sites with equal probability, subject to an exclusion rule: hops occur only if the target site is empty.
 Such symmetric exclusion processes, driven by concentration gradients imposed by boundary baths, are prototypical models for studying nonequilibrium transport phenomena.
+Transport between reservoirs has been extensively studied via two complementary routes.
+Mean-field and coarse-grained approaches reduce the problem to a small number of effective variables; while computationally efficient, they can miss correlations that are essential for sensing and energy-transduction accuracy, as highlighted, e.g., by Yuly, Zhang, and Beratan in the context of reversible electron bifurcation~\cite{terai2023correlated} and in our earlier work on biochemical transduction~\cite{slowey2022sloppy}.
+Detailed master-equation approaches, in contrast, retain full microscopic resolution.

-In this toy model, we specifically investigate how temperature affects the nonequilibrium particle flow.
+In this minimalistic model, we specifically investigate how temperature affects the nonequilibrium particle flow.
 To introduce an interesting and physically relevant nonmonotonic temperature dependence, we utilize particle-site repulsion to thermodynamically penalize particles in the sites (see energy details in \cref{fig: current and response}).
-As a result, the transportation rate is both nonlinear and nonmonotonic with respect to environmental temperature, as shown in \cref{fig: current and response}.
-At very low temperatures (high inverse temperature, $\beta$), the particle-site repulsion significantly discourages particles from occupying the channel, resulting in a very low flow rate.
-Conversely, at very high temperatures (low $\beta$), the particle occupancy within the channel becomes nearly maximal, leading to frequent particle jams analogous to the jammed phases observed in totally asymmetric exclusion processes \cite {schutz1997exact,liggett1975ergodic,giardina2006direct}, again producing low flow rates.
-Consequently, the highest particle transport occurs at intermediate temperatures, where the channel maintains moderate occupancy without extensive clustering or jamming.
+As a result, the transport rate is both nonlinear and nonmonotonic with respect to environmental temperature, as shown in \cref{fig: current and response}.
+The particle-site repulsion is introduced so that the model exhibits a physically interesting \emph{nonmonotonic} temperature dependence of the current: at high $\beta$ the repulsion suppresses channel occupancy and the flow is quenched, while at low $\beta$ the channel saturates and jamming suppresses the flow, so an optimum emerges at intermediate $\beta$.
+This non-monotonicity is reminiscent of counterintuitive temperature dependence in phenomena such as the Mpemba effect and in transport through interacting channels \cite {schutz1997exact,liggett1975ergodic,giardina2006direct}.
+Importantly, for our purposes, it produces a control-parameter value ($\beta\approx 0.8$) at which the linear response identically vanishes, giving a clean testbed on which the second-order response predicted by our theory is the leading non-vanishing contribution.